Internet Draft Paul Hoffman

 normalization described in Section 4, can be one-to-none, one-to-one, or

 one-to-many.
-That is, some characters might be eliminated or replaced by
+That is, some characters may be eliminated or replaced by

 more than one character, and the output of this step might be shorter or